eharada/Data_Viz_Lab_7/README.md

 ![image](https://user-images.githubusercontent.com/32119820/32407913-ff3b271a-c14c-11e7-90c0-93fbdc402465.png)

 In the final version, I only included the stock prices for the affected companies (Community Health Systems,Home Depot and Staples).
 In addition I am looking at the closing stock prices per week rather than per month.
 This allows us to see the peaks and troughs more clearly.
-THe gray bars indicate the security breaches for the 3 companies.
+The gray bars indicate the security breaches for the 3 companies.
 During this time we could see that the stock prices do significantly decrease but it starts to increase after a few weeks.

 This confirms our previous beliefs that the financial markets do not punish the financial markets.
 Although stock prices may dip temporarily, it will always bounce back fairly quickly.

 <br/>
 This redesign improved the original data visualization as it proves more clarity.
 The original visual was confusing to the audience because there were two graphs that needed to be explained.
-However now we are able to view one graph that tells a better story of market security.
+However now we are able to view one graph that tells a better story of market security despite security breaches.

 ## Tableau Public Link:
 https://public.tableau.com/profile/elena.harada#!/vizhome/Lab_7_0/Sheet13?publish=yes